KASTAZWA_:

 london_5

-Another romantic English hero is Willam Blake.
-Romanticism has a strong focus on the individual and his emotions and on the relation with nature.
+Romanticism has a strong focus on the individual and his emotions and on the relation between the human and the nature.
 The movement was born partly as a reaction against industrialisation.
-Blake had a very personal opinion on things and was sometimes seen as an eccentric madman.
-Blake was very much involved in social politics and despised religion, inventing his own mythology and creating a sort of a new age.
+William Blake had a very personal opinion on things and was sometimes seen as an eccentric madman.
+Blake was very much involved in social politics and despised religion, inventing his own mythology and creating a sort of a new age movement.
 Very interesting is also his concept expressed on Vala, where he sees every person with two identities one good and one bad.

-During romanticism, another important figure was the poet Thomas Chatterton.
+Another important figure of Romanticism was the poet Thomas Chatterton.
 He lived a very short and miserable life, poisoning himself for not being able to earn enough to carry a decent life.

 london_6